sag7221/EComm_Churn_Prediction_bkp/README.md

 # EComm_Churn_Prediction
 Predict churn rate and other exploratory analysis
-## Project Topic and Why we selected it
+## Project Topic and Why We Selected It

 ## Data Description